SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/opentelemetry-instrumentation/net/index.md

 Automatic instrumentation of the .NET applications is a very easy task.
 The simplest way to start capturing telemetry data is to implement the solution coming from OpenTelemetry-dotNet.
 All the libraries shipped with the [OpenTelemetry-dotNet](https://github.com/open-telemetry/opentelemetry-dotnet) repository support all the officially supported versions of .NET Core (including deployments in the [Microsoft Azure Service Fabric Containers](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-containers-overview)) and .NET framework with an except for .NET Framework 3.5 SP1.
 See this [list of the supported libraries](https://github.com/open-telemetry/opentelemetry-dotnet#getting-started).

-## How to instrument your ASP.NET Core application?
+## How to instrument your ASP.NET Core application

 There are a few simple steps to instrument the application and obtain telemetry data.